 Development of the Guidelines

-The development of the Guidelines for a Palliative Approach for Aged Care in the Community Setting was funded by the Australian Government Department of Health and Ageing and involved extensive public consultation.
+The development of the Guidelines for a Palliative Approach for Aged Care in the Community Setting was funded by the Australian Government Department of Health and Ageing in 2005 and involved extensive public consultation.
 Thirty two key questions that needed to be addressed were developed from an initial consultation phase, with input from an expert reference group.
 Five of these questions were prioritised and addressed via systematic reviews of the research evidence.

 Three questions addressed the physiological and/or psychological health of the older person (the client) and/or their family carer, asking whether or not implementing post-acute transitional care programs, crisis care, or respite care leads to improved health.
 Five evidence based guidelines were developed as a result.